1tshaseeb/Promox-Monitoring/README.md

             annotations:
               summary: "High CPU usage on Proxmox node"

 Configure Grafana to send notifications via email, Slack, or Telegram.

 With this setup, your Proxmox server metrics will be monitored, visualized, and version-controlled with GitHub!
-Let me know if you want further customization or help with any of the steps.